Beeturia - the condition of peeing pink or red colored urine due to consumption of beets.

 It is difficult to tell what all the chemicals in are in your urine just from looking at it and considering your recent diet history.
 To be certain of what chemicals make up your pee and whether you indeed have beeturia, you must test your pee using urine tests.
 This is called urinalysis.
 There are many different types of urine tests out there.
 A simple test people can usually do at home is called the urine dipstick test which can easily tell you whether there is any presence of blood in your urine or whether other undesired chemicals are present in your urine.

 If you experience beeturia or a short-term miscoloration of your urine that goes back to being normal yellow urine or white urine shortly after, you probably have nothing to worry about.
 If you experience orange urine over a prolonged period of time and throughout the day, you may not be getting enough water and the pee is too concentrated.
 If drinking more fluids and consuming less caffeine and alcohol does not help, you may want to consider looking further into solving the cause for the chronic orange urine because it may be a sign that you have some chemicals in your urine or your kidneys are working harder than they have to.
+Over consumption of alcohol can also lead to alcoholism or a DUI if arrested driving.
+A DUI lawyer can assist you with any charges from your arrest.

 Additionally, consider other red-colored foods that may be causing you to have redder than usual urine.
 Many food dies which are used in processed foods like candy or drinks can alter the color of pee.
 So it pays to think a little harder sometimes, because some unexpected foods may be causing you to have your urine change color.